aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getSpaceAfterSizeType() {#getSpaceAfterSizeType--}

+<b>@deprecated.</b> Please use the 'spaceAfterSizeType' property instead.
 Gets and sets the amount of vertical white space that will be present after a paragraph.

 ```javascript
 getSpaceAfterSizeType() : LineSpaceSizeType;